danielzmeow/Swift-Tutorial/README.md

 # Swift Tutorial

-This repository contains the notes and codes I've compiled while progressing through my learning journey of Swift and SwiftUI.
+This repository contains the notes and code I've compiled while progressing through my learning journey of Swift and SwiftUI.

 # Develop in Swift

 ## Chapter I: Explore Xcode

-In Swift, the `String` type is used to denote text. **Modifiers** applied consequences to this type can ultimately impact how the UI appears in a real application.
+In Swift, the `String` type is used to represent text. **Modifiers** applied to views can ultimately impact how the UI appears in a real application.

 ```Swift
 //With padding